jazzband/django-simple-history/docs/usage.rst

 * a comment corresponding to the change
 * the author of the change

-You can add other columns (for example the object's status if it has one to see how it evolved) by adding a ``history_list_display`` array of fields to the admin class
+You can add other columns (for example the object's status to see how it evolved) by adding a ``history_list_display`` array of fields to the admin class